onnx/onnx-mlir/README.md

 ```

 If you are running on OSX Big Sur, you need to add `-DCMAKE_CXX_COMPILER=/usr/bin/c++`
 to the `cmake ..` command due to changes in the compilers.
+The environment variable
+`$pythonLocation` may be used to specify the base directory of the Python compiler.
 After the above commands succeed, an `onnx-mlir` executable should appear in the `bin` directory.

 ##### LLVM and ONNX-MLIR CMake variables